Elkhan Zeynalli

-Elkhan Zeynalli, also known by his stage name Qaraqan (Azerbaijani language for 'blackblood'), is an Azerbaijani writer, songwriter, musician. and rapper.
+Elkhan Zeynalli, also known by his stage name Qaraqan (Azerbaijani language for 'blackblood'), is an Azerbaijani writer, songwriter, musician, and rapper.
 Elkhan is the first prize winner of National Book Award 2010.
 A graduate of the Turkish Lyceum in Baku (TDV-BTL), he studied journalism at Baku State University.

 Music career

-In 2007, being a first year student, he became the founder and leader of H.O.S.T. – a pioneer and one of the most famous hip-hop groups in Azerbaijan since its establishment.
-The first demo album of the group was released on the internet and garnered significant attention, amassing thousands of views right away.
-Starting as just a music community, H.O.S.T. grew into a big movement of creative youth.
+In 2007, while still a first-year journalism student, he founded and led H.O.S.T. – a pioneering hip-hop group in Azerbaijan.
+The group's first demo album was released online and amassed thousands of views right away.
+H.O.S.T. started as a music community, growing into a big movement of creative youth.
 H.O.S.T. has released two albums: "Proloq" 2007 (eng.
 Prologue) and "Qarada qırmızı" 2008 (eng.
-Red in black), and performed on big stages of Azerbaijan Republic.
-There was a generation of young people calling themselves "HOSTed", which means those who follow the ideas described in the songs of H.O.S.T. group – propaganda of intelligence, justice, free thinking and personality.
+Red in black), and performed on big venues in the Azerbaijan Republic.
+There was a generation of young people calling themselves "HOSTed", meaning those who follow the ideas described in the songs of the H.O.S.T. group – propaganda of intelligence, justice, free thinking, and personality.

-In 2010 Qaraqan started his own project.
+In 2010, Qaraqan started his own project.
 Royal Pashayev from H.O.S.T. started working with him as a producer and art director.
 Elkhan has been performing in a unique musical genre – spoken word, acoustic hip-hop and jazz poetry where lyrics and music create a magical tandem.
 Qaraqan composed upwards of 200 songs throughout his career, crafting compositions for both his musical ensemble and his solo projects.
 He has released three solo albums: "Qısa Qapanma" 2009 (eng.
 Short circuit), "Ishiq" 2011 (eng.
-Light) and "Leykemia" 2013 (eng.
+Light), and "Leykemia" 2013 (eng.
 Leukemia).
 These albums propelled Qaraqan to new heights, making him a cult figure in the musical art of Azerbaijan.
-Qaraqan performed successfully in Norwegian Embassy of Azerbaijan Republic, Ankara and Istanbul (Turkey) within two weeks tour, in Moscow (Russia) and other cities throughout the world.
-In 2015 Qaraqan performed in Austin, Texas as an official representative of SXSW Festival.
+Qaraqan performed successfully in Norwegian Embassy of the Azerbaijan Republic, Ankara and Istanbul (Turkey) on a two-week tour, in Moscow (Russia) and other cities throughout the world.
+In 2015, Qaraqan performed in Austin, Texas, as an official representative of SXSW Festival.

 Writing career

 Simultaneously, Qaraqan is renowned as a prominent author, having achieved fame for his literary works.
-He has published 7 novels all of which became bestsellers in his homeland.
-He has received presidential scholarship for achievements in literature, was announced "The Author of the Year 2010" and won the first prize at the National Book Award for his novel "A" which was written when he was 20 years old.
+He has published 7 novels, all of which became bestsellers in his homeland.
+He has received a presidential scholarship for achievements in literature, was announced "The Author of the Year 2010," and won the first prize at the National Book Award for his novel "A," which was written when he was 20 years old.
 Elkhan's novel "A" and "Mələk" (eng.
 Angel) were translated into Russian and English.
-Qaraqan is a member of Union of Azerbaijani Writers, the largest public organization of Azerbaijani writers, poets and publicists.
-In 2014 he became one of the members of the council of the Union.
+Qaraqan is a member of Union of Azerbaijani Writers, the largest public organization of Azerbaijani writers, poets, and publicists.
+In 2014, he became one of the members of the council of the Union.